iHeartMedia (IHRT)

 Occasionally featuring celebrity hosts like Ryan Seacrest on its shows, iHeartMedia (NASDAQ:IHRT) is a leading multimedia company renowned for its extensive network of radio stations, digital platforms, and live events across the globe.

-- Lackluster 4.9% annual revenue growth over the last five years indicates the company is losing ground to competitors
+- Muted 4.9% annual revenue growth over the last five years shows its demand lagged behind its consumer discretionary peers

 Why There Are Better Opportunities Than iHeartMedia